Manifest-Holdings/Librarium/README.md

   Anything published to the Librarium is stored on-chain, permanently.
 However, we have created a “Revoke” function to allow authors and publishers to remove stories from showing up in the Librarium or any downstream applications (i.e. The Eye).

 ### Do I need to format my text before I publish to the Librarium?
-  Yes.
+  If you want formatting, yes it must be formatted during the publishing process, not after.
 The Librarium requires that your content be written in markdown format to render correctly as HTML.
   The Librarium has a built-in editor which allows you to see how your markdown will render when published.
 Alternatively, you can use one of many free online markdown editors.
-[StackEdit](https://stackedit.io/app#) is a great option with a simple example preloaded to help you if you are new to using markdown. **If you use a third-party editor double check the formatting in the Librarium editor to ensure that it renders properly before recording it.**
+[StackEdit](https://stackedit.io/app#) is a great option with a simple example preloaded to help you if you are new to using markdown.
+  **If you use a third-party editor double check the formatting in the Librarium editor to ensure that it renders properly before recording it.**

 ### What is a Publishing Pass?
-A Publishing Pass is an ERC-1155 NFT which allows the holder privileges to publish and revoke transactions on the Librarium.
+A Publishing Pass is an ERC-721 NFT which allows the holder privileges to publish and revoke transactions on the Librarium.

 ### How do I get a Publishing Pass?
-Publishing Passes can be purchased from [OpenSea](https://opensea.io/collection/librarium) or you can request a Publishing Pass [here](https://tfp0m1w5j9m.typeform.com/to/gV2oFyQI).
+• Publishing Passes can be purchased from [OpenSea](https://opensea.io/collection/librarium)
+• Or you can request a Publishing Pass [here](https://tfp0m1w5j9m.typeform.com/to/gV2oFyQI).
+• Other NFTs from various "worlds" also act as Publishing Passes, the first of which is [The Eye (for Adventurers)](https://eyeforadventurers.com/)